 Your employer failed to consider you for a promotion because the role involved frequent overseas travel and they assumed you wouldn’t want to do this role because of your young family.
 It would be sex discrimination to assume that a woman who has young children could not travel for work.

-Similarly it would be discriminatory to assume that part-time jobs are primarily for women if a man asked to work part-time but his request was declined without a good business reason.
+Similarly, it would be discriminatory to assume that part-time jobs are primarily for women if a man asked to work part-time but his request was declined without a good business reason.
 The man was aware that many female peers worked part-time.

-Indirect sex discrimination
+Indirect sex discrimination and examples

 In practice, this usually refers to a way of working that is applied to everyone (so it’s not direct, like the category above) but it does put you at a disadvantage because of your sex.

-In any claim you might bring against your employer it is important to show that the policy, criteria or practices at your place of work are widespread and disadvantage a protected group because of their sex, those who share the protected characteristic (i.e. men or women) and you in particular.
+In any claim you might bring against your employer it is important to show that the policy, criteria or practices at your place of work are widespread and that they disadvantage a protected group because of their sex, those who share the protected characteristic (i.e. men or women) and you in particular.

 Your employer has a policy that requires all staff to work full-time.
 Whilst this policy applies to all employees, it probably disadvantages a woman as she is more likely to have caring responsibilities.